German Dative Verbs

 Herr Krauss, ich stimme Ihnen zu!
 Mr. Krauss, I agree with you!

-Meet one or more times weekly with a dedicated German instructor online at a pace and schedule that custom fits your busy life.
+Meet one or more times weekly with your dedicated German instructor online or in person at a pace and schedule that fits your busy life.

 Common European Framework of Reference for Languages

 The CEFR is an international standard used to describe language ability.
 Here are specific details of the CEFR for this topic.